openmpf/openmpf-docker/README.md

 version number.
 Do not download Java SE 9 or 10.

-Once cloned, you can run the following command to build the OpenMPF project inside a docker container tagged as `mpf_build:latest`:
+Once cloned, you can run the following command to build the OpenMPF project inside a Docker container tagged as `mpf_build:latest`:
 - `docker build mpf_build/ -t mpf_build:latest`

 Note that it can take 1.5 - 2 hours for this command to complete if you're starting from scratch.

-Once it is complete, you can run the project using:
 - `docker-compose build`

+## Run OpenMPF using Docker Compose

+Once the images are built, you can run OpenMPF using:
 - `docker-compose up`

 ### (Optional) Add GPU support with NVIDIA CUDA

 To run OpenMPF components that use the NVIDIA GPUs, you must ensure that the host OS of the GPU machine has version 9.1 or higher of the NVIDIA GPU drivers installed.
 To install the drivers, please see the full